gfdorsey/tidyDataProject/README.md

 data set.

 ### Step 8: Save the data
-The data were saved using the `r write.table` command so they could then be retrieved later.
+The data were saved using the `write.table` command so they could then be retrieved later.
 The mean.data data frame is also retained in memory, but all other temporary variables are purged to save memory space.